 The placing of chin implants presents a challenge–after all, nobody wants visible scarring on their face.
 Usually, a surgeon placing chin implants will choose one of two incision methods.
 The surgeon may place the incisions under the jaw so they are less visible, or they may be placed by making the incision inside of the mouth.
 Each of these methods has its own benefits and drawbacks–incisions under the jaw carry lower infection risk, but they result in some visible scarring.
 Incisions in the mouth make infection more likely (due to bacteria in the mouth), but they have no visible scarring.
 If you are concerned about the type of incision used, be sure to discuss the issue with your doctor.

-Chin reductions involve a similar procedure–the surgeon will make incisions and then reshape the chin bone into a shape that the patient finds more aesthetically pleasing.
+Chin reductions involve a similar procedure.
+The surgeon will make incisions and then reshape the chin bone into a shape that’s aesthetically pleasing.
 The reshaped chin does not typically need implants, but plates and wires may be used to hold it together.

 How Long Does Healing Take?

 The exact amount of time it takes to heal from chin augmentation surgery often can vary substantially.
-For instance, a chin reduction surgery, which involves reshaping of bone, may take up to several months to be fully healed.
+For instance, a chin reduction surgery, may take up to several months to be fully healed.
+This is because it involves reshaping of bone.
 A chin augmentation involving the placement of implants will usually not take quite as long since the bone is left alone.
-Of course, because each person’s surgery is slightly different, your surgeon is most capable of telling you how long your healing process will be.
+Of course, because each person’s surgery is slightly different.
+Your surgeon is most capable of telling you how long your healing process will be.
 In some cases, sutures and external scarring will be healed, but your bone will still need additional time.

 How Do You Know if You’re a Good Candidate?

-In most cases, someone who is dissatisfied with the appearance of their chin will be a good candidate for the surgery.
+In most cases, someone who is dissatisfied with the appearance of their chin will be a good candidate.
 However, there are a few things to consider if you aren’t sure.
-Surgical candidates should be in good general health and should not be taking anticoagulants, as these may increase the amount of bleeding and bruising.
+Surgical candidates should be in good general health.
+They should not be taking anticoagulants, as these may increase the amount of bleeding and bruising.

 Similarly, if you have taken the acne drug Accutane in the past six months, your surgeon will likely tell you to wait before undergoing the surgery.
 This is because Accutane can slow or disrupt bone healing, and it also can cause very noticeable scarring.

-Of course, if you want to pursue chin augmentation and are not positive you are a good candidate, having a consultation with a surgeon can be an excellent way to learn more about the procedure.
-Your surgeon will talk with you to help you determine if you’re a good candidate, and he or she also can answer any questions you may have about the procedure.
+If you want to pursue chin augmentation and are unsure are a good candidate have a consultation with a surgeon.
+This can be an excellent way to learn more about the procedure.
+Your surgeon will answer any questions you may have about the procedure.